 Field Trips: Reno Philharmonic, Nevada Museum of Art, snowshoe day trip, local trail work day, camping and white water rafting expedition on the American River.

-What makes 5th Grade at LTS special: Fifth grade students enjoy frequent opportunities to work collaboratively, have the privilege of and responsibility for their own school iPad and may join any or all of the Lake Tahoe School interscholastic athletic teams.
+What makes 5th Grade at LTS special: Fifth grade students enjoy frequent opportunities to work collaboratively and may join any or all of the Lake Tahoe School interscholastic athletic teams.